-Director of Academic Operations and Compliance National American University 5301 Mount Rushmore Rd.
-Rapid City, SD 57701 Phone: (605) 394-4805 | Fax: (605) 721-5241 khoffman@national.edu
+National American University 5301 Mount Rushmore Rd.
+Rapid City, SD 57701 nwatson@national.edu

+Phone: (918) 264-2798 | Fax: (605) 721-5241

-- 3. The director of academic operations and compliance will strive to respond to a student within five (5) business days and will endeavor to resolve the matter in a timely manner.
+- 3. The executive director of student success will strive to respond to a student within five (5) business days and will endeavor to resolve the matter in a timely manner.
 The time to resolution will depend upon the nature of the concern. - 4.
-The director of academic operations and compliance does not possess the authority to render final decisions, but will seek to resolve the matter by facilitating communication among the appropriate persons and departments. - 5.
+The executive director of student success does not possess the authority to render final decisions, but will seek to resolve the matter by facilitating communication among the appropriate persons and departments. - 5.
 In the event a student feels that the university has not adequately addressed the concern or complaint, the student may contact the appropriate state agency listed below.